-where the first equality is accurate for $a_*\lesssim 0.95$ \citep{Tchekhovskoy10}, while for $a_*\gtrsim 0.95$, the multiplicative correction factor is given by equation (3.8) of \citet{Tchekhovskoy15}.
+where the first equality is accurate for $a_*\lesssim 0.95$ \citep{Tchekhovskoy10}.
+For $a_*\gtrsim 0.95$, the multiplicative correction factor is given by equation (3.8) of \citet{Tchekhovskoy15}, see also \citet{Camilloni22}.
 In the second equality, we used equation (\ref{mag_flux}).
 Noting that $P_{\rm j}=P_{\rm BZ}+\dot M_{\rm j}c^2$ and for relativistic jets $P_{\rm BZ}\gg \dot M_{\rm j}c^2$, we find that equation (\ref{PBZ}) is satisfied for $\ell=\sqrt{2/5}\approx 0.6$, which is close to 1/2.
 This shows the overall self-consistency of our determination of the poloidal flux.
-The value $\neq$1/2 appears to be due to both the numerical coefficient in equation \ref{mag_flux} being approximate, and the numerical coefficient in equation (\ref{PBZ}) depending on the geometry of the magnetic field \citep{Tchekhovskoy15}.
+The value of $\ell\neq 1/2$ appears to be due to both the numerical coefficient in equation (\ref{mag_flux}) being approximate, and the numerical coefficient in the first equality in equation (\ref{PBZ}) depending on the geometry of the magnetic field \citep{Tchekhovskoy15}.